scales-okn/PACER-tools/code/downloader/README.md

  - `--case-limit INTEGER`
 Sets limit on maximum no. of cases to process (enter 'false' or 'f' for no limit).
 This will be applied to limit:
 	  - the no. of case dockets the docket scraper pulls
 	  - the no. of case dockets the document scraper takes as an input

 *Query Scraper*

  - `-qc, --query-conf`
  Configuration file (.json) for the query that will be used to populate the query form on Pacer.
 If none is specified the query builder will run in the terminal.

+  - `--query-prefix TEXT`
+  A prefix for the filenames of output query HTMLs.
+If date range of the query is greater than 180 days, the query will be split into chunks of 31 days to prevent PACER crashing while serving a large query results page.
+Multiple files will be created that follow the pattern `{query_prefix}__i.html` where `i` enumerates over the date range chunks.

 *Docket Scraper*